nvbogu/Natural-Language-Understanding-API/README.md

 ```sh
 sudo ln -s /snap/bin/certbot /usr/bin/certbot
 ```
-Now we will use the certbot to deploy the certificate (which uses the "Let's Encrypt" service) for your name server and enable https.
+Now you will use the certbot to deploy the certificate for your name server and enable https.
 You will need to fallow a dialogue.
-The certbot also change your reverse-proxy.conf accordingly.
+The certbot also changes your reverse-proxy.conf file accordingly.
 ```sh
 sudo certbot --nginx
 ```